hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Working/SH_README.md

-# Hourly to Monthly Workflow
+# Converting CONUS404-BA Forced WRF-Hydro Modeling Application Outputs from Hourly to Monthly.
+WRF-Hydro Modeling Application Outputs are provided at the hourly timescale while CONUS404-BA

 ## Overview
 NCO is required for this workflow: [netCDF Operator](https://nco.sourceforge.net/).
 USGS HPC Hovenweep has an NCO module set up that needs to be loaded before the workflow is run.